dantodd/StreamingJukeBox/AdditionalResources.md

 * Pianobar is required for the Pandora module I've written to work
 * some application that will download and manage podcasts for you, I use podget.
 * an application to read the id3 tags in your podcasts I use id3v2
+* an application to play the podcast mp3s.
+I use omxplayer